16 Top-Rated Fishing Lakes in Texas

 The National Park Service manages Meredith Reservoir's incredibly diverse ecosystem, which makes it a prime habitat for a range of species that prefer a rocky environment.
 The top species to target in Meredith Reservoir is walleye, but smallmouth bass can be caught in the four-pound range.

-There are smaller populations of largemouth bass, crappie, white bass, channel catfish, flathead catfish, and occasionally yellow perch.
-The state record perch, which was just over one pound, was caught on Meredith Reservoir.
+There are smaller populations of largemouth bass, crappie, white bass, channel catfish, and flathead catfish.
 There is ample public access, with 13 developed areas around the lake with parking and restrooms, but shoreline fishing access is limited.
 There are five boat ramps and many picnic areas.

 11. Choke Canyon Reservoir